Antennas for Field Day

 In the context of this website, I’m using Field Day as an example of portable operating where antenna performance takes a higher priority over other factors such as setup time, weight, or size.
 Large clubs may set up multiple towers and beams, and run up to 20 or more stations at the same time, and participants are allowed 24 hours beforehand for setup.
 This might be similar to some DXpeditions or temporary contest operations.
 Site selection can be important.
 Sometimes it may also be a social occasion, with many participants sharing a meal.

 On the other hand, there are many one or two person entries, possibly operating out of a backpack from a mountain top, or enjoying a family picnic outdoors.
 Locations vary from snowy tundra to farms, forests, deserts, or tropical islands.
+Some groups are focused on a high score, some on having a fun time outside playing with radios, and some take it as a great opportunity to experiment with different antennas.
 So Field Day antennas can cover a wide range of topics, but let’s start with some general principles.

 Geographic location makes a big difference for Field Day.
 Most stations are in the US and Canada, though there are participants from throughout North and South America, and operators from the rest of the world can be contacted as well.
 But looking at the density of participating stations, the epicenter is somewhere around the center of the Eastern half of the United States.